mozilla/kitsune/docs/conventions.md

 bootcamp
 guide](https://mozweb.readthedocs.io/en/latest/guide/development_process.html).

-It is recommended that you
+It is recommended that you [install pre-commit](hacking_howto.md/#install-lintingtools)
-`install pre-commit<hacking_howto:Install linting tools>`{.interpreted-text
-role="ref"}.

 ## Type hints

 When creating and/or modifying Python functions/methods, we add [type hints](https://docs.python.org/3/library/typing.html) to their arguments and result, but only when it makes sense.
-See
-`our Architectural Decision Record<architecture/decisions/0004-type-checking>`{.interpreted-text role="doc"} for more details.
+See [our Architectural Decision Record](architecture/decisions/0004-type-checking.md) for more details.

 # Git conventions

 ## Git workflow

-See `patching`{.interpreted-text role="ref"} for how we use Git, branches and merging.
+See [patching](patching.md) for how we use Git, branches and merging.

 ## Git commit messages